-This reference is your personal cheat sheet!
-Its purpose is to present myself without filter, so people may without pressure and at their own comfort and leisure, evaluate whether we're compatible spirits.
-What follows are a collections of anonymized frequently asked questions I've received and answers which probably describe myself better than any dating profile I've created.
+First, of embarrassment, I'm sorry that this page exists.
+Its intention, which I value more than my shame, is to save you time and present myself without filter, so people may (sans pressure and at their own comfort and leisure) evaluate whether we're compatible spirits.
+What follows are a collection of anonymized, frequently asked questions I've received and answers which probably describe myself better than any dating profile I've created.
 Some answers have been modified and are more complete here than as originally posted.
 If you're wondering, I am perfectly normal, which is exactly why I have a public, oversharing webpage on dating (sorry Seneca, I've, "part[ed] company with our promise", what have I done).

 I haven't looked at the google analytics for this page, but I'm assuming most people drop off here.

-You may be a woman of any ethnicity who might be around 5' to 5'7 and may have a similar atheletic build to myself.
-You are open minded and comfortable with imperfection, because I am very imperfect and I expect you to be too.
+You may be a woman of any ethnicity who might be around 5' to 5'7 and may have a similar athletic build to myself.
+You are open minded and comfortable with imperfection -- I am very imperfect and I expect you to be too.
 You are genuine, true to yourself, and identify as a bit unconventional or non-conformist without going over the top.
-You are not weirded out by this page, even if it may be a bit much.
+You are not weirded out by this page, even if it clearly is a bit much.
 You may be ambitious but signaling class and material wealth are not your preferences.
-You may be open to the idea of starting a family without presure to do so.
+You may be open to the idea of starting a family without pressure to do so.
 You might identify as culturally religious but don't consider yourself practicing or devout.
-You are warm, outgoing, active, busy, and are enthusiastic about including others in your plans.
-You are affectionate, reliable, kind, supportive, and caring.
-You are looking for a teammate who will support and root for you, respect and cherish you, without robbing you of your individuality or autonomy.
+You are warm, outgoing, social, active, busy, and are enthusiastic about including others in your plans.
+You are affectionate, secure, reliable, kind, supportive, and caring.
+You are looking for a teammate who will be supportive of you and root for you, respect and cherish you, without robbing you of your individuality or autonomy.

 Some people love dating.
 Some people treat dating very seriously, like a job.
 Some people want to find a partner as quickly as possible or weed out candidates.
 Some people wear their best clothes, change who they are, and participate in "performative dance" to impress their suitors.
 Some people treat dating like interviews.
 Some people go to special places on dates that they wouldn't normally go.